Poetry of construction

 You wouldn’t be able to tell from looking at the chair …

 Well, it might look like a classic chair but – apart from the welding – it’s a hightech creation.
 We used lots of technologies that haven’t been around for long.
-Freeform bending, for example, which differs from mandrel bending in that you can even produce ellipses and various radii in a single bending process.
-Or 3D laser cutting on a bent object.
-Interacting with different specialists, i.e., suppliers, in the production chain was also a timeconsuming process.
+Interacting with different specialists, i.e., suppliers, in the production chain was also a time-consuming process.
 During these seven years and our search for the right production method I created many designs – from futuristic to classic.
 In 2011 I presented the first prototype, produced by myself, at Milan Furniture Fair.
 The response was fantastic, some companies immediately wanted to produce the chair.
 But they faltered midway or even earlier.

 Why wasn’t there a suitable solution?